tdiprima/threejs-playground/docs/drawing/parallel-lines.md

 // Create a LineSegmentsGeometry and set the positions attribute let geometry = new LineSegmentsGeometry();
 geometry.setAttribute('position', positionAttribute);

-// Create a LineSegments geometry
+*/

+// YEP!
-// let geometry = new LineSegmentsGeometry().setPositions(vertices);
+let geometry = new LineSegmentsGeometry().setPositions(vertices);
 // OR -
 // let geometry = new LineSegmentsGeometry().setPositions([-2, 0, 0, 2, 0, 0]);

 // Create a material for the line let material = new LineMaterial({
-  linewidth: 5, // EH!
-WRONG.
+  linewidth: 5, // <- did not work
-  color: 0xff0000 // Set the line color
+  color: 0xffff00 // Set the line color
 });

 // Create the LineSegments object